Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Results

 \section{Results}

-Altogether we train at least 140 models with different architecture configurations for each of the five loss functions, totaling in over 850 runs for hyperparameter searches of the embedding-based models.
-Additionally, we perform 100 training runs for the classification-based baseline model.
-The hyperparameter configurations, chosen based on the validation performance, are reported in \autoref{tab:final_model_configurations}.
+Altogether we trained at least 140 models with different architecture configurations for each of the five loss functions, totaling in over 850 runs for hyperparameter searches of the similarity-learning models.
+Additionally, we perform 100 training runs for the classification-learning baseline model.
+The results reported in this section are based on the hyperparameter configurations that yielded the highest validation accuracy for either model, as detailed in \autoref{tab:final_model_configurations}.